Threads (social network): American Threads and Meta

 American Threads, a women's fashion brand, forced Meta to change the name to "@threadsapp" in their Instagram account when Meta's Threads first launched.
 The dissension faded after the retailer renewed its account username.

 Growth and problems

 On July 5, 2023, Meta's Threads was officially opened to the public.
-The new app was "launched as a competitor to X, formerly known as Twitter."
+The new app was "launched as a competitor to X, formerly known as Twitter".
 Instagram users can access the new app by logging in to their accounts.
 Over 100 million people started to use the app within five days.
 Meanwhile, the app is still inaccessible in Europe, waiting for the European Commission to go through "data policies" and give out the "regulatory clearance".

-The declining number of users
+User decline

-The "fastest-growing platform in the history" faced a rapid decrease in the number of users.
-Meta's Threads faced the challenge of losing 80% of its users and was criticized by a British content writer for social media agency, Joseph Rudd, for the lack of creators, influencers, and creator analytics.
+Threads, considered to be the "fastest-growing platform in history", faced a rapid decrease in the number of users.
+Threads lost 80% of its users and was criticized by a British content writer for social media agencies, Joseph Rudd, for the lack of creators, influencers, and creator analytics.